How to Back Up and Restore Kubernetes Clusters

 All apps

-You can now run kubectl get svc -n demo-app-backup and get the new external IP provided by the load balancer.
-This tests the application thoroughly to verify that everything is working as it should.
+You can now run kubectl get svc -n demo-app-backup to get the new external IP provided by the load balancer.
+This tests the application thoroughly to verify that everything works as it should.

-#Store Backups in an Offsite Location
+Store Backups in an Offsite Location

 A best practice that cannot be overlooked is saving backups in an offsite location.
 In K10, you can achieve this using location profiles, as shown in the screenshot below: